 The entire suspension system has been optimized to handle no cargo to maximum cargo without compromising ride quality or vehicle stability.

-M-trim units with factory-installed cabs and R-trim units have heavy-duty front and rear shocks installed from the factory.
+M-trim vehicles with factory-installed cabs and R-trim vehicles have heavy-duty front and rear shocks installed from the factory.

 Dual A-arm independent rear suspension features include: